Materials & Craft

 • • Easier to clean

-• • Stable for printing
+• • More stable for printing

 • • Efficient cutting

-• • Fast production
+• • Faster production

 Relative Cost Tier: Low–Mid